DITAWriter/LwDITA_Code_Samples/TRS-80 Expansion Module (MDITA Expanded - With Keys)/trsdos-II_system_errors_table.md

 ---
 id: trsdos_II_system_errors_table
-shortdesc: List of the possible TRSDOS-II error messages you may encounter when using the <span data-keyref="computer_model" />.
+shortdesc: List of the possible TRSDOS-II error messages you may encounter when using the [computer_model].
 author: Wilson Rodriquez
 ---